miaxu-src/miaxu-src.github.io/_posts/2021-08-24-running-jekyll-in-docker.md

 2. The `-p` parameter specifies the published ports on the host and the docker container.
 You can type "http://localhost" in your host's browser to check your post in real time.

+Once the container is created, to start this container the next time, you can use the command below:
+`docker start -ai miaxu-src`.

 <strong>Reference</strong>

 https://github.com/BretFisher/jekyll-serve